Maple Weekend cancelled but visitors still welcome at some shanties

 An announcement from the association stated this decision was made “out of an abundance of caution.”

-Maple production has not ceased however and the public is urged to contact producers in their area to order maple products.
+Maple production has not ceased, however, and the public is urged to contact producers in their areas to order maple products.

-“NYS Maple Producers Association is already preparing for an alternative series of open houses later in the year to showcase both producer and product,” states the announcement.
+“NYS Maple Producers Association is already preparing for an alternative series of open houses later in the year to showcase both producer and product,” the announcement states.

 According to Shawn Massey, owner and operator of Massey Ranch, 20605 Combs Road, Watertown, the cancellation was a “major blow.”